webosose/website/content/en/docs/tutorials/js-services/developing-external-js-services.md

 ---
 title: Developing External JS Services
-date: 2020-01-06
+date: 2020-05-06
 weight: 10
 toc: true
 ---
 External JS services are 3rd party JS services that must be installed on the webOS target device.
 External JS services can be created and deployed using the Command-Line Interface (CLI) tool that are provided by the webOS Open Source Edition (OSE) SDK.

-External JS services must be packaged in a web app.
-Therefore, before creating a JS service, make sure you have a web app to package with the external JS service.
-If such a web app is not available, create a web app as described in [Creating Web Apps]({{< relref "developing-external-web-apps#creating-web-apps" >}}).
+External JS services must be packaged in an app (web, QML, native).
+Therefore, before creating a JS service, make sure you have an app to package with the external JS service.
+If such an app is not available, create a web app as described in [Creating Web Apps]({{< relref "developing-external-web-apps#creating-web-apps" >}}).

 This page describes the steps to develop an external JS service using CLI.
 For detailed information on the commands used in this tutorial, see [CLI commands]({{< relref "cli-user-guide#cli-commands" >}}).